 Even if you don’t choose to seek the help of an accident lawyer for your claim with Texas Farm Bureau, we recommend you take the following steps to have the best shot at a fair and successful claim outcome:

 - Keep track of all the documents related to your accident, including the police report, medical bills, witness testimony, and other information that may help your claim.

 - Don’t sign any legal documents from Texas Farm Bureau or other entities until you’re sure what you’re signing and what the implications are.

 - If you had passengers with you at the time of the collision, make sure their injuries are documented and copies of those records are available.

 - Never admit fault to anyone and don’t speculate about the cause of the accident.
 When in doubt, contact an attorney right away.

 - Let your insurance company know right away that the accident occurs.
 This will give them less of an opportunity to deny paying for damages they can say happened before or after the accident.

-Before filing a claim with Texas Farm Bureau
+Before filing a claim with Texas Farm Bureau, make sure you have:

 - Read through your insurance policy and familiarize yourself with the level of coverage you have, and have your insurance policy number on hand.